GeoscienceAustralia/dea-knowledge-hub/about/glossary.rst

       Water Observations from Space, a Digital Earth Australia product that provides images and data showing where water has been seen in Australia from 1987 to the present.

+   xarray
+      An open source project and Python package that for working with labelled multi-dimensional arrays such as those returned by the Open Data Cube (ODC).

    YAML
       YAML is a human friendly data serialization standard for all programming